a-luna/aaronluna.dev/content/flask_api_tutorial/part-1/index.md

 |   |- <span class="project-empty-file">__init__.py</span>
 |   |- <span class="project-empty-file">...</span>
 |
+|- <span class="project-empty-file">setup.py</span>
+|- <span class="project-empty-file">README.md</span>
-|- <span class="project-empty-file">setup.py</span></div></pre>
+|- <span class="project-empty-file">...</span></div></pre>

 There are numerous benefits that result from structuring your project in this manner.
 The most obvious is that you are forced to install your application through `pip` in order to run your tests.
 This ensures that your `setup.py` script correctly deploys the application, allowing any issues to be detected and fixed immediately.

 <a href="https://blog.ionelmc.ro/2014/05/25/python-packaging/" target="_blank"><span class="italics">Python Packaging</span> by Ionel Cristian Mărieș</a> provides an excellent argument in favor of the **src** layout.
-Similarly, <a href="https://hynek.me/articles/testing-packaging/" target="_blank"><span class="italics">Testing & Packaging</span> by Hynek Schlawack</a> is a recent article arguing in favor of the **src** layout.
+Similarly, <a href="https://hynek.me/articles/testing-packaging/" target="_blank"><span class="italics">Testing & Packaging</span> by Hynek Schlawack</a> is a more recent article arguing in favor of the **src** layout.
 I strongly recommend reading both blog posts in their entirety.

 ### Create Initial Folders & Files

-With those guidelines in mind, let's start by creating the folder layout for our application.
+With those guidelines in mind, let's start by creating the folder layout for our application along with all `__init__.py` files.

 You can name your root folder whatever you like (represented by the top-level "." node below), or you can be just like me and use `flask_api_tutorial`.
+In most projects using the src-folder structure, the root folder and the folder containing the application code within the src-folder will have the same name.

 In this section, we will work on everything marked as <code class="work-file">NEW CODE</code> in the chart below (all files will be empty at this point):

 <pre class="project-structure"><div><span class="project-folder">.</span> <span class="project-structure">(project root folder)</span>
 |- <span class="project-folder">src</span>